eesmarts Resources for Parents

 In this outreach activity, students learn about energy conservation and ask their families to sign contracts in which they agree to save energy.
 Students then calculate the energy savings and re-evaluate their conservation measures.

 Energy Education Resource Links:

-Explore these great websites for information, games, activities on energy, safety and conservation.
+Explore these great websites for information, games, and activities on energy, safety, and conservation.